Updated October 10, 2022

 It's not without its downsides though, because a basis trade involves a more active management style than other types of trades.

 4. Can this be automated?

-Basis Markets has been able to automate the process of profiting from delta-neutral trades.
-It's the core strategy used in our Decentralised Basis Liquidity Pool (DBLP).
+Basis Markets has been able to automate the process of finding and profiting from delta-neutral trades.
+It does this via our two proprietary tools.

-The Basis Trade Engine (BTE) requires a Basis NFT to be held in order to use the application.
-The DBPL, on the other hand, can be used on devnet without an NFT.
+- The Basis Trade Engine (BTE), which requires a Basis NFT to be held in order to use the application.

 Why use automation?

 Automation saves time and effort in what otherwise would be manual and time consuming processes.